zodoctor/GW_standard_sirens/README.md

 ## Usage on data

 H0_onevent_hpix_search.py  : Reads in a catalog in healpix pixel files (as in the usual DES format) and a skymap, and produces a posterior.
 The default version uses the GW170814 skymap and a value added DES catalog, that can be downloaded from the DES machines.
 There are a bunch of keywords

+H0_nevents.py : reads in a single file for the catalog, can be used for multiple events (posteriors are multiplied)

 H0_onevent_GW170817.py : Reads in a catalog in the GW170817 area, and compares the H0 posterior to the one computed when considering NGC 4993 only.